icsl-Jeon/traj_gen/README.md

 #### (2) single box between waypoints

-Number of constraints will be decreased but x,y,z cannot be solved independently
+Number of constraints will be decreased but x,y,z cannot be solved independently.
+This will take more time than (1)

 ## 5 Issues